Veams/documentation/methodology/javascript/items/methodology__jsItems.md

 ### ITEM RESPONSIBILITES
-Items are used to identify event handlers, which results in items having two responsibilities:
+The nature of items as tools to identify event handlers results in items having two main responsibilities:
 1. Bind and element to a view (what does this mean?) --> Items are our JavaScript hooks
 1. Be part of a module (what does this mean?) --> Items contain data that our modules use to deliver their functionality